 Working to reduce distracted driving in Canada

-The Traffic Injury Research Foundation (TIRF), with its Drop It And Drive® (DIAD) program, and in partnership with Co-operators, is conducting a multi-stage project to reduce distracted driving in Canada.
+The Traffic Injury Research Foundation (TIRF), with its Drop It And Drive® (DIAD) program, and in partnership with Co-operators, conducted a multi-stage project to reduce distracted driving in Canada.

 In Phase 1, an environmental scan involving a broad cross-section of stakeholders was undertaken to gain an understanding of activities to reduce distracted driving that were underway in Canada.
 The results of the scan were published in a report entitled Distracted Driving in Canada: Making Progress, Taking Action which identified the need for a national action plan to combat the problem.